rmurphey/chrome-http2-log-parser/README.md

   // in the order in which they appeared in the log console.log(data.streams);

-  // the output of the text reporter console.log(data.reports.text);

-  // the output of the textCompact reporter console.log(data.reports.textCompact);
+  // the output of the html reporter console.log(data.reports.html);
 });
 ```